apognu/defcon/README.md

 ### Configuration

 Some of Defcon's default behavior can be customized through environment variables.
-You can find all supported configuration variables in the table below:

 Configuration options for the controller can be found in the [user manual](https://apognu.github.io/defcon/03-configuration.html).

 ### Let's go!